What Is Conversational AI?

-Neural Modules (NeMo) is an open source toolkit for researchers that makes it possible to easily and safely compose complex neural network architectures for conversational AI using reusable components.
+NVIDIA NeMo is an open-source toolkit for developers that makes it possible to easily and safely compose complex neural network architectures for conversational AI with reusable components.
 You can plug and play different components to create new state-of-the-art models.
-Or you can fine tune readily available pre-trained models, such as Jasper, Quartznet, BERT, Tacotron-2.
+Or you can fine tune readily available pretrained models, such as Jasper, Quartznet, CitriNet, BERT, and Fastpitch.
 Built for speed, NeMo models can be trained on multiple GPUs and multiple nodes.